SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I was about to say something when Pinkie spoke, "Thank you."

-Rarity asked, "Is this some way of telling me you two are dating or something?"
+Rarity asks, "Is this some way of telling me you two are dating or something?"

 I lay my head on Pinkie's back, defeated.